joejose97/refind-theme-regular/README.md

 A simplistic clean and minimal theme for rEFInd

-NOTE: this is a fork of munlik's theme since he seems to have abandoned his project, he didn't answer to (my) PRs on github for years.
+NOTE: this is a fork of munlik's theme since he seems to have abandoned his project.

  **press F10 to take screenshot**